gitaroktato/healthcheck-patterns/article.md

 Good question!
 Especially we have to consider how far I can get away with postponing the implementation.
 The reasons for not having health checks can be various, like tight project deadlines, corporate politics or complex configurations of vendor specific hardware (I won't judge you).
 But you have to know, that just because your code seem static it doesn't mean that it's behaving the same way when running for a longer period.
 You're depending on a computer hardware, 3rd party libraries, dependencies manintaned by other teams and none of them are providing 100% guarantees.
 As a rule of thumb you can't build 100% reliable software on top of unreliable components.
 Your service is going to fail shortly after your first release to production.
 And if it does, you have to detect it somehow.
 We all agree that it's better to do it before end-users do.

 ## Types of failures
->>> TODO do we need this section???
 The typical failures in a running Java application are the following:

 ### Bugs
 Caused by every developer just by the nature of coding.
 In average this is a [few bugs per 1000 lines of code][code-complete-bugs].

 ### Memory leaks
 Memory leaks occur, when the garbage collector fails to recycle a specific area of the heap and this area gradually grows over time.
-The JVM process will just exit if it runs out of memory, but until that it causes
+The JVM process will just exit if it runs out of memory, but until that it causes increased number of GC pauses and lower performance over time.

 ### Thread leaks
-If you don't close your resources or don't manage your threads properly, thread leak can occur.
+If you don't close your resources or don't manage your own threads properly, thread leaks can occur.
 This will suddenly lead your JVM to a complete stall while the CPU is going to spin at 100%.

 ### Configuiration issues
+Configuration issues are scary, because they can be caught at the same environment they're referring to.
+This means that you'll face a production related configuration issue during production deployment and vice-versa.
+It doesn't matter if you have a nice test coverage and all kinds-of integration and performance tests in place.
+A misconfiguration can just simply destroy your attempt of rolling out a new release.

+### Deadlocks
+The currenly used JVMs

 ### Connection pool misconfigurations

-### Deadlocks
+If you don't review all your connection pool settings, you're risking that a connection pool will start causing failures.
+The consequences can be various, but usually end up as one of the failures listed above.

 ## Redundancy